0xpolarzero/tiny-explorer/README.md

 ## Overview

-TinyExplorer is a system that combines blockchain interaction with AI language models to provide intuitive, human-readable explanations of smart contracts and their events.
-By analyzing contract source code, ABIs, and event data, the system helps users understand contract functionality without requiring extensive blockchain or Solidity knowledge, and explains events as they occur.

-## Features
+TinyExplorer provides intuitive, human-readable explanations of smart contracts, including their functions and events, and breaks down transactions into a similar format.

 - **Contract Analysis**: Fetch and analyze smart contract source code and ABIs
-- **AI Explanations**: Generate human-readable explanations of contract functionality using LLMs
+- **AI Explanations**: Generate human-readable explanations of contract functionality and interactions using LLMs
-- **Event Monitoring**: Track and explain contract events in real-time
 - **Multi-Chain Support**: Configurable support for different EVM-compatible blockchains
 - **Caching**: Efficient caching to reduce API calls and improve performance
 - **User Interface**: Clean, intuitive React UI for interacting with the system